relu/contact-form-7-datepicker/readme.txt

 == Upgrade Notice ==

-= 2.3.4 =
+= 2.4 =
-The datepicker now supports the noWeekend attribute and the min/maxDate attributes now work properly (must be set in the YYY-MM-DD format.)
-The timepicker now supports the stepHour, stepMinutes and stepSeconds attributes.
+Date and Datetime fields now fully support the noWeekend, minDate and maxDate attributes.
+The Time and Datetime fields now support the stepHour, stepMinutes and stepSeconds attributes.

 = 2.0 =